cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ## OPRF Key Stretching {#key-stretch}

-Applying a key stretching function to the output of the OPRF greatly increases the cost of an offline attack upon the compromise of the credential file at the server.
+Applying a key stretching function to the output of the OPRF greatly increases the cost of an offline attack upon the compromise of the credential file on the server.
 Applications SHOULD select parameters for the KSF that balance cost and complexity across different client implementations and deployments.
 Note that in OPAQUE, the key stretching function is executed by the client, as opposed to the server in